chef-boneyard/aws_native_chef_server/README.md

   - Confirm in the ChangeSet that this will only `ServerLaunchConfig` resource and no others!
 2. Wait for the update-stack to run, it may take a few minutes for the new metadata to be available
 3. Terminate the bootstrap frontend instance (aka `mystack-chef-bootstrap-frontend`).
 AutoScale will launch a new one within a few seconds that will pick up the new package versions and upgrade.
+4. SSH to the new bootstrap frontend and tail the `/var/log/cfn-init.log` - waiting until you see an `[INFO] syncing bootstrap secrets up to S3` message which lets you know that the upgrade was successful.
+There may be a minute or two with no output, because the output isn't live streamed.
+  - Caution: if significant database schema changes were made then your remaining frontends may begin throwing 500 errors for certain types of operations.
+This doesn't happen often, but you should always perform these test upgrades in a non-production cluster first to understand the ramifications of your change.
-4. Terminate all of the non-bootstrap frontend instances.  the same process will happen.
+5. Terminate all of the non-bootstrap frontend instances.  the same process will happen.
   - alternatively, temporarily increase the desired capacity to launch new instances and then decrease it back to the original level to terminate the old instances
-5. You're up to date!
+6. You're up to date!

 # FAQ